frroossst/whitesmiths_linter/README.md

-And that is the life of a programmer, come across something, pick that has a hill to die on, write tools to automate said task, and of course convert everyone else to your way of programming.
+And that is the life of a programmer, come across something, pick that has a hill to die on, write tools to automate said task, and of course convert

-NOTE : Not the best, quick and dirty, gets the job done decently well, I still have to go through the codebase to fix things here and there but saves me time and that's that